unixorn/awesome-zsh-plugins/README.md

 - [git-plugin-cheatsheet](https://github.com/rhorno/oh-my-zsh-git-plugin-cheatsheet) - Displays the aliases and functions available from the `git` oh-my-zsh plugin.
 - [git-prompt-enhanced](https://github.com/LFabre/zsh-git-prompt-enhanced) - Provides a more granular information about a `git` repository.
 - [git-prompt-useremail](https://github.com/mroth/git-prompt-useremail) - Adds prompt reminders for `git` user.email.
+- [git-prompt-watcher](https://github.com/shields/git-prompt-watcher) - Automatically updates your prompt when git status changes, using `fswatch` to monitor repository files in real-time.
 - [git-prune (diazod)](https://github.com/diazod/git-prune) - Allows you to delete all branches that are already merged in your local `git` repository and/or that were merged in your remote origin `git` repository.
 - [git-prune (seinh)](https://github.com/Seinh/git-prune) - Plugin that simplifies deleting merged branches in a `git` repository.
 - [git-scripts](https://github.com/packruler/zsh-git-scripts) - Adds `git-squash-branch` and `git-remove-merged` commands.